Cherreads

 Excuse me for being a bit clumsy!

-I also received an… interesting gift.
-Something the latest hero had left for the next hero.
-Considering the previous hero was summoned over a century ago, I wondered what it was that could last so long and still be considered a gift.
+I also received an interesting gift.
+Something the previous hero had left for the next hero, me!
+Considering the fact that he was summoned decades ago, I wondered what it was that could last so long and still be in decent condition.

 And then I saw the last thing I expected to see: a person.

-So now, I stood awkwardly at the entrance of the grand room I was given, unable to focus on anything other than coming up with a way to greet my new… roommate.
-Who was, by the way, locked in a small cage, barely clad in anything.
+So now, I stood awkwardly at the doorway of the large room I was given, unable to focus on anything other than coming up with a way to greet my new… roommate.
+Who was, by the way, locked in a small cage, barely clad in anything but a piece of cloth.

-You see, the previous hero, Yosuke Minato, had thought it was a good idea to enslave someone, treat them like cattle, and then abandon them for a century while he returned to his homeland.
+You see, the previous hero, Yosuke Minato, had thought it was a good idea to enslave someone and then abandon them for years as a 'gift' for the next hero while he returned back to his world.
 At least according to Mernel, who clearly didn't have a high opinion of him when he told me about a few of the previous heroes.

-It was disgusting that this kind of thing was allowed, but I had already expected to see similar things considering that the medieval era was anything but peaceful.
-My opinion of people was also never that high either.
+It was disgusting that this kind of thing was allowed, but I had already expected to see similar things since… well, since people has always been scum, no matter time or place.
+The fact that I found myself being detached and not having a real opinion of this made it clear that

 I glanced over at the cage once more, opening my mouth to say something, then closing it again.
 How am I supposed to react in this situation?
 This person had probably gone through a lot, so being too familiar or kind might have the opposite effect.
 I took a deep breath, gathering what little courage I had.

-I walked over and knelt in front of the cage, doing my best not to make direct eye contact with the pair of dark, lifeless eyes staring straight into my soul.
+I walked over and knelt in front of the cage, doing my best not to make direct eye contact with the pair of dark, blank eyes staring straight into my soul.

 After a bit of fumbling around and quick glances at the cage, my hands finally found the lock.
 Then, using my Dismantle Skill, I managed to break it, letting the pieces clatter to the ground.
 I then opened the cage and took a few steps back to give her some space to get out.

-There was a long silence before she finally spoke up in a low, hoarse voice, as if she wasn't used to speaking.
-"Are you… are you my new Master…?"
+There was a long silence before she finally spoke up in a low, hoarse voice, as if she hadn't spoken in a while.
+"Are you… are you my new Master?"

 "I guess so…?"
 I said, not quite sure myself.
 I didn't exactly want to own a person, but it wasn't exactly that bad if she herself didn't mind it.